hujingzzz/ainews/_posts/2025-06-15-bland-ai-tts.md

 ---
 layout: post
-title: Bland AI发布全新 TTS 引擎：利用大语言模型直接生成语音 只需一个简短的音频就能 克隆任意人声的语音风格
+title: Bland AI TTS Engine: Using a large language model to directly generate a voice that only needs a short audio to clone any human voice.
 date: 2025-06-15 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/bland-ai-tts_1.jpg